Hungarian Defence Forces: World War II

 In November 1940, Hungary signed the Tripartite Pact and became a member of the Axis with Nazi Germany and Fascist Italy.

 In April 1941, in order to regain territory and because of the German pressure, Hungary allowed the Wehrmacht to cross her territory in order to launch the invasion of Yugoslavia.
 The Hungarian foreign minister, Pál Teleki who wanted to maintain a pro-allied neutral stance for Hungary, could no longer keep the country out of the war, as the British Foreign Secretary Anthony Eden had threatened to break diplomatic relations with Hungary if it did not actively resist the passage of German troops across its territory, and General Henrik Werth, chief of the Hungarian General Staff made a private arrangement - unsanctioned by the Hungarian government - with the German High Command for the transport of the German troops across Hungary.
 Pál Teleki, no longer being able to stop the unfolding events, committed suicide on April 3, 1941, and Hungary joined the war on April 11 after the proclamation of the Independent State of Croatia.

 After the controversial Kassa attack, elements of the Royal Hungarian Army joined the German invasion of the Soviet Union, Operation Barbarossa, one week later than the start of the operation.
 In spite of the arguments made that Hungary (unlike Romania) had no territorial claims in the Soviet Union, the fateful decision was made to join the war in the East.
 In the late summer of 1941, the Hungarian "Rapid Corps" (Gyorshadtest), alongside German and Romanian army groups, scored a huge success against the Soviets at the Battle of Uman.
-A little more than a year later and contrasting sharply with the success at Uman, was the near total devastation of the Hungarian Second Army on banks of the Don River in December 1942 during the Battle for Stalingrad.
+A little more than a year later and contrasting sharply with the success at Uman, was the near-total devastation of the Hungarian Second Army on banks of the Don River in December 1942 during the Battle for Stalingrad.

-During 1943, the Hungarian Second Army was re-built.
+During 1943, the Hungarian Second Army was rebuilt.
 In late 1944, as part of Panzerarmee Fretter-Pico, it participated in the destruction of a Soviet mechanized group at the Battle of Debrecen.
 But this proved to be a Pyrrhic victory.
-Unable to re-build again, the Hungarian Second Army was disbanded towards the end of 1944.
+Unable to rebuild again, the Hungarian Second Army was disbanded towards the end of 1944.

 To keep Hungary as an ally, the Germans launched Operation Margarethe and occupied Hungary in March 1944.
 However, during the Warsaw Uprising, Hungarian troops refused to participate.

 On 15 October 1944, the Germans launched Operation Panzerfaust and forced Horthy to abdicate.
 Pro-Nazi Ferenc Szálasi was made prime minister by the Germans.